facebookexperimental/Recoil/docs/docs/api-reference/core/atom.md

 }): RecoilState<T>
 ```

   - `key` - A unique string used to identify the atom internally.
 This string should be unique with respect to other atoms and selectors in the entire application.
   - `default` - The initial value of the atom or a `Promise` or another atom or selector representing a value of the same type.
   - `effects_UNSTABLE` - An optional array of [Atom Effects](/docs/guides/atom-effects) for the atom.
-  - `dangerouslyAllowMutability` - Recoil depends on atom state changes to know when to notify components that use the atoms to re-render.
-If an atom's value were mutated, it may bypass this and cause state to change without properly notifying subscribing components.
-To help protect against this all stored values are frozen.
-In some cases it may be desireable to override this using this option.
+  - `dangerouslyAllowMutability` - In some cases it may be desireable allow mutating of objects stored in atoms that don't represent state changes.
+Use this option to override freezing objects in development mode.

 ---